Deputy Principal

 Your application should include:

-• A four (4) page statement addressing the following selection criteria as outlined in the attached JDF
+- A five (5) page statement addressing the following selection criteria as outlined in the attached JDF

-3. Demonstrated professional knowledge and the ability to apply this knowledge to ensure a high level of educational outcomes for all students, (e.g. Aboriginal students, students from diverse ethnic backgrounds and students with special needs).
+- Demonstrated professional knowledge and the ability to apply this knowledge to ensure a high level of educational outcomes for all students (e.g. Aboriginal students, students from diverse ethnic backgrounds and students with special needs).

 It is recommended you have your attachments ready before selecting Apply for Job.